JunhaoSong/cuseistut/source/abs_loc/index.rst

 The Grid-Search Method
 --------------------------

-The grid search method separate the possible earthquake location zone into 3-D grids, try each grid as earthquake center and calculate the residual.
-The grid where earthquake located should be lowest residual.
+The grid search method separates the possible earthquake location zone into 3-D grids, trying each grid as earthquake center and calculating the residual.
+The grid where earthquake is located should has the lowest residual.

 1. Set up grids
 ****************